 During the last few years, the vintage style has made a big come-back.
 Fashion style going from the beginning to the end of the 1900’s are taking over Paris’ streets.
 Nowadays, many clothes shops specialized in vintage clothing are opening, some offer copies of the last century’s most popular styles and others exhibit real fashion gems in second-hand shops.
-There is no better way to discover this new fashion trend than stepping inside some of the best vintage clothes shops in Paris.
+There is no better way to discover this new fashion trend than stepping inside some of the best vintage and second-hand clothes shops in Paris.

 17 rue Moret, 75011 Paris

 Hidden in a small street of the 11th district, Casablanca is a shop pre-war style lovers won’t want to miss.